Scripped/Roblox-Random-Profile/README.md

 # Downloading

-Download both files and add them both to new folder.
-Then, extract the files in this new folder.
+Download the newest release.
+Then, click on the application (the one with the electron logo)

 # Using